MikkelSchubert/paleomix/docs/bam_pipeline/usage.rst

       # Set to 'yes' exclude a type of trimmed reads from alignment / analysis;
       # possible read-types reflect the output of AdapterRemoval
       ExcludeReads:
+        # Exclude single-end reads (yes / no)?
+        Single: no
-        Single: no              # Single-ended reads / Orphaned paired-ended reads
+        # Exclude non-collapsed paired-end reads (yes / no)?
-        Paired: no              # Paired ended reads
+        Paired: no
-        Singleton: no           # Paired reads for which the mate was discarded
+        # Exclude paired-end reads for which the mate was discarded (yes / no)?
+        Singleton: no
-        Collapsed: no           # Overlapping paired-ended reads collapsed into a
+        # Exclude overlapping paired-ended reads collapsed into a single sequence
-                                # single sequence by AdapterRemoval
+        # by AdapterRemoval (yes / no)?
+        Collapsed: no
-        CollapsedTruncated: no  # Like 'Collapsed', except that the reads
-                                # truncated due to the presence ambiguous
+        # Like 'Collapsed', but only for collapsed reads truncated due to the
-                                # bases or low quality bases at read termini.
+        # presence of ambiguous or low quality bases at read termini (yes / no).
+        CollapsedTruncated: no

-      # Optional steps to perform during processing
+      # Optional steps to perform during processing.
       Features:
+        # If set to 'filter', PCR duplicates are removed from the output files; if set to
+        # 'mark', PCR duplicates are flagged with bit 0x400, and not removed from the
+        # output files; if set to 'no', the reads are assumed to not have been amplified.
+        PCRDuplicates: filter
+        # Set to 'no' to disable mapDamage; set to 'plots' to build basic mapDamage plots;
+        # set to 'model' to build plots and post-mortem damage models; and set to 'rescale'
+        # to build plots, models, and BAMs with rescaled quality scores.
+All analyses are
+        # carried out per library.
-        mapDamage: yes      # Generate mapDamage plot for each library
+        mapDamage: plot
-                            #   Location: {Destination}/{Target}.{Genome}.mapDamage/{Library}/
-        Coverage: yes       # Generate coverage information for the final BAM
+        # Generate coverage information for the final BAM and for each 'RegionsOfInterest'
-                            #   Location: {Destination}/{Target}.{Genome}.coverage
+        # specified in 'Prefixes' (yes / no).
+        Coverage: yes
-        Depths: yes         # Generate histogram of number of sites with a given read-depth
+        # Generate histograms of number of sites with a given read-depth, from 0 to 200,
-                            #   Location: {Destination}/{Target}.{Genome}.depths
+        # for each BAM and for each 'RegionsOfInterest' specified in 'Prefixes' (yes / no).
+        Depths: yes
-        Summary: yes        # Generate summary table for each target
+        # Generate summary table for each target (yes / no)
-                            #   Location: {Destination}/{Target}.summary
+        Summary: yes

-    # Map of prefixes by name, each having a Path key, which specifies the
+    # Map of prefixes by name, each having a Path, which specifies the location of the
-    # location of the BWA/Bowtie2 index, and optional label, and an option
-    # set of regions for which additional statistics are produced.
+    # BWA/Bowtie2 index, and optional regions for which additional statistics are produced.
     Prefixes:
-      # Name of the prefix; is used as part of the output filenames
+      # Replace 'NAME_OF_PREFIX' with name of the prefix; this name is used in summary
+      # statistics and as part of output filenames.
       rCRS:
-        # Path to .fasta file containing a set of reference sequences.
+        # Replace 'PATH_TO_PREFIX' with the path to .fasta file containing the references
+        # against which reads are to be mapped.
+Using the same name as filename is strongly
+        # recommended (e.g. /path/to/Human_g1k_v37.fasta should be named 'Human_g1k_v37').
         Path: prefixes/rCRS.fasta

-        # Label for prefix: One of nuclear, mitochondrial, chloroplast,
-        # plasmid, bacterial, or viral.
-Is used in the .summary files.
-    #    Label: ...
+        # (Optional) Uncomment and replace 'PATH_TO_BEDFILE' with the path to a .bed file

-        # Produce additional coverage / depth statistics for a set of
+        # listing extra regions for which coverage / depth statistics should be calculated;
-        # regions defined in a BED file; if no names are specified for the
+        # if no names are specified for the BED records, results are named after the
-        # BED records, results are named after the chromosome / contig.
+        # chromosome / contig.
+Replace 'NAME' with the desired name for these regions.
     #    RegionsOfInterest:
     #      NAME: PATH_TO_BEDFILE